intelliware-coe-microservices/moleculer-petstore-lab/modules/deployment-and-resilience.md

 - Add a fallback method on the caller , go ahead and change Place Order
   - `this.broker.call('pet.getPet', {petId: order.petId}, {timeout: 500,retries: 3, fallbackResponse: getDefaultPet })`
   - something like : `const getDefaultPet = () => {console.log("falling back to get default pet.")}`

+## Step 6 - Enable circuit breakers
+The Circuit Breaker can prevent an application from repeatedly trying to execute an operation that’s likely to fail.
+Allowing it to continue without waiting for the fault to be fixed or wasting CPU cycles while it determines that the fault is long lasting.
+Full reference here : [Circuit Breaker](https://moleculer.services/docs/0.13/fault-tolerance.html)

+- Enable Circuit-breakers by changing moleculer.config.js and under **circuitBreaker**
+  - You can also change the **minRequestCount** to a samller nummber  and set the **windowTime** to a shorter window so that you can easily simulate activating the circuit breaker
+- Now try hitting the Place Order few times in a row to exceed the number that would trip the Circuit Breaker in the specified windowTime
+- You shoould see the circuit turns to open and Pet becomes unavilable.
+- Circuit breakers will trun back to close when there are successful calls made to the callee, in our case since we hardcoded the failiure in the Pet it won't happen automatically , feel free to make that conditional so that you can similate both sucess and failure cases.